Hawk's Eye Gemstone Information

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamonds by weight in comparison.

-Hawk's Eye Gemstone Jewelry Care and Cleaning Back to Top
+Hawk's Eye Gemstone Jewelry Care and Cleaning

 Like most quartz gemstones, hawk's eye is quite durable and resistant to wear and tear.
 However, it is sensitive to some acids, so cleaning should only done using only warm water and a mild soap or detergent.
 Avoid harsh chemicals and cleaners like bleach, ammonia or sulfuric acid.
 Also avoid the spraying of perfumes or hairspray on your hawk's eye gems.
 Ultrasonic cleaners and steamers are generally considered safe, but as with most gemstones, they are not recommended.
 Always remove any hawk's eye gems and jewelry before exercising, playing sports or performing any harsh household chores.